lopatin96/Lua-SNES-GenNeurNetwork/README.md

 ```

 .. the first parameter `{0,0}` in the function is the input of the network.
 Here are two numbers - two neurons - as we created the network with two input neurons.
 And `{0}` is the desired output.
 But it isn't enough to teach it one time!
-Yoy should repeat it much more time.
+You should repeat it much more times.
 You must test it by yourself.

 And then, when our network is taught, we can use it